 Portland uses surface water from the Bull Run Watershed as its primary source year-round.
 Groundwater from the Columbia South Shore Well Field is an important secondary source, which is used when the surface water supply is limited or temporarily unavailable.
-The groundwater system is typically operated annually for several weeks in midlate summer in a blending mode with surface water to ensure all equipment is in good working order, and potentially longer if supply conditions indicate the need to augment the surface water supply in late summer-early fall.
+The groundwater system is typically operated annually for several weeks in mid-late summer in a blending mode with surface water to ensure all equipment is in good working order, and potentially longer if supply conditions indicate the need to augment the surface water supply in late summer-early fall.
 In 2024, groundwater maintenance operations began on August 1 and ended on August 20.
 During this time, wells were operated up to 12 hours per day, Monday through Friday only, and approximately 235 million gallons of groundwater were produced for supply at flow rates ranging up to a maximum of 45 million gallons per day, providing approximately 8.4 percent of PWB's total daily water supply.
+Also in 2024, groundwater was operated 24/7, and approximately 824 MG of groundwater were produced for supply at flow rates averaging 30.4 MGD, providing approximately 37 percent of PWB's total daily supply.
 More information is available on our About Portland's Water System page.
-Dates that we have used groundwater in the past are listed on our Groundwater Use page.
+Dates that groundwater has been used in the past are listed on our Groundwater Use page.